 |Jake asleep on the floor between walks.
 He was dying.|

-I started telling them I felt “pushy” (like I needed to push) and I kept saying, but “it’s too soon to feel this way”.
-I had not been checked up to this point, cause that was a total downer in my first labor.
-I wrongly assumed that since my other labor had been long and slow, that this one couldn’t possibly be quick and short.
-But if you do something different, sometimes you get different results!!!
-So, I was at 10 cm and it was only 5 in the morning.
+Then, I started telling them that I felt “pushy” (like I needed to push).
+Funny enough, I kept saying, but “it’s too soon to feel this way.”
+I had not been “checked” up to this point, so I didn’t know how much my labor had progressed.
+Getting checked frequently, was a total downer in my first labor.
+And I recommend against doing it frequently, for anyone preparing for labor.
+I wrongly assumed that since my first labor had been long and slow, that this one couldn’t possibly be quick and short.
+Amazingly, if you do something different, you get different results!!!
+Come to find out, I was at 10 cm and it was only 5 in the morning.

 With Beckham even before my labor, my midwife had said he wasn’t engaged in my pelvis like he should be, he was floating.
 A few days previous he had actually been turned wrong (posterior I think) and she thought he felt that way again.
-Which it is possible to deliver, but more complicated.
-In hindsight, I’m sure this was the case with K too, but with an epidural there is nothing you can do to solve the problem.
-So, from 5-6am, I attempted to push a baby from every possibly position that “wasn’t coming down”.
-My midwife had told me several times that I need to do large stomps to engage him in the birth canal, but I was so tired between contractions that I just could not pull it together and get the energy.
+While it is possible to deliver that way, it’s more complicated.
+In hindsight, I’m sure this was the case with Keaton too, but with an epidural there is not much you can do to solve the problem, because you can’t move around.

-Suddenly, like an insane shot of energy, I said “teach me how to do this stomp, stomp thing” and I started doing it.
+Suddenly, like an insane shot of energy, I said “teach me how to do this stomp, stomp thing” and I started doing it between each contraction.
 Within 3 contractions Beckham was jiggling into place and my body was back on track for pushing out this little guy.
-I was having to wait like 5 minutes between each one.
+I was having to wait like 5 minutes between each contraction, because they had majorly slowed down.
 I don’t remember how many pushes.
-It was still a lot to bring him down after he engaged, but right as the sun was dawning it took 2 legitimate pushes, and I pushed that little babe out at 7:00am.
-Mad as all stink he was too, for his rough travel out the birth canal.
-He had blonde hair and I declared, Keaton was never this small.
-(Keaton was smaller).
-And I was asking for a drink and shower because that birthing a baby thing, it is hard work.
+It was still a several to bring him down after he engaged into my pelvis.
+But right as the sun was dawning, it took 2 legitimate pushes, and I pushed that little babe out at 7:00am.
+And he was mad as all stink, for his rough travel through the birth canal.
+He was alert and didn’t want to nurse.
+He had the blondest hair and I declared, Keaton was never this small.
+(However, Keaton was actually smaller).
+Immediately, I was asking for a drink and shower because that birthing a baby thing, it is hard work.

 Happy Birthday Beckham.
 Love, Your Mama